Directed by David Solomon

 - Buffy's reference to "Choices", saying that Angel shouldn't listen to what the Mayor said about outliving Buffy, because he's the bad guy and bad guys are not to be trusted.
 Angel reluctantly says the Mayor was right.

-- When Jonathan mentions all the weird things that have happened in Sunnydale, two of the students in the crowd shout out "Zombies!" ("Dead Man's Party") and "Hyena People!" ("The Pack")
+- When Jonathan mentions all the weird things that have happened in Sunnydale, two students in the crowd shout out "Zombies!" ("Dead Man's Party") and "Hyena People!" ("The Pack")

 - Convenient Slow Dance: The Sundays' cover of The Rolling Stones' "Wild Horses" starts up.
 Xander and Anya dance together; Wesley, following much cajoling from Giles, follows suit with Cordelia.
 Finally, Buffy turns and sees Angel standing in the door, tux and all.